Bill Tommins | President, Bank of America Southern Connecticut

 At Bank of America, we believe in the power of the arts to help economies thrive, educate and enrich societies, and create greater cultural understanding.
 That’s why we’re helping the arts flourish in communities across the globe.

-Explore our commitmentWhether you have everyday financial needs or more complex ones, our experienced specialists can help at locations around your city.
-Find a location and make an appointment to talk with us.
+Explore our commitmentWherever you are with your financial goals, we're right here to help.
+Our local specialists are ready with personalized advice and guidance at locations around your city.
+Find a location and make an appointment to talk to us today.

 Wonder what everyone’s doing on their phones?
 They’re banking.
 And budgeting.
 And planning.
-And investing with Merrill – all in one place.
+And investing with Merrill – all in one place online.